Characterizing Wake Behavior of Adaptive Aerodynamic Structures Using Reduced-Order Models

 This article is not in any list yet, why not save it to one of your lists.Abstract

+In recent times, blades that have the ability to change shape passively or actively have garnered interest due to their ability to optimize blade performance for varying flow conditions.
+Various versions of morphing exist, from simple chord length changes to full blade morphing with multiple degrees of freedom.
+These blades can incorporate smart materials or mechanical actuators to modify the blade shape to suit the wind conditions.
 Morphing blades have shown an ability to improve performance in simulations.
-These simulations show increased performance in Region 2 operating conditions.
-To improve morphing structures for energy production, this study focuses on the effects of the wake for a flexible wind turbine with actively variable twist angle distribution (TAD).
+These simulations show increased performance in Region 2 (partial load) operating conditions.
+This study focuses on the effects of the wake for a flexible wind turbine with actively variable twist angle distribution (TAD) to improve the energy production capabilities of morphing structures.
 These wake effects influence wind farm performance for locally clustered turbines by extracting energy from the free stream.
 Hence, the development of better wake models is critical for better turbine design and controls.
 This paper provides an outline of some approaches available for wake modeling.
 FLORIS (FLow Redirection and Induction Steady-State) is a program used to predict steady-state wake characteristics.
-Alongside that section 4 shows different modeling environments and their possible integration into FLORIS.
-In section 6, we look at the 20 kW wind turbine analysis with previously acquired data from the National Renewable Energy Laboratory’s (NREL) AeroDyn software.
-The previous study used a genetic algorithm to obtain 9 TAD shapes that maximized aerodynamic efficiency in region 2.
-In section 6 the analysis compares these TAD shapes to the original blade design regarding the wake characteristics.
+Alongside that, the Materials and Methods section shows different modeling environments and their possible integration into FLORIS.
+The Results and Discussion section analyzes the 20 kW wind turbine with previously acquired data from the National Renewable Energy Laboratory’s (NREL) AeroDyn v13 software.
+The study employs FLORIS to simulate steady-state non-linear wake interactions for the nine TAD shapes.
+These TAD shapes are evaluated across Region 2 operating conditions.
+The previous study used a genetic algorithm to obtain nine TAD shapes that maximized aerodynamic efficiency in Region 2.
+The Results and Discussion section compares these TAD shapes to the original blade design regarding the wake characteristics.
 The project aims to enhance the understanding of FLORIS for studying wake characteristics for morphing blades.